ccamara/baselines/README.md

 <img width="250" align="right" src="https://github.com/GregMci/baselines/blob/master/base%20lines%20hex%20logo.png" />

 *“In order to produce graphical output, the user calls a series of graphics functions, each of which produces either a complete plot or adds some output to an existing plot."*

-*" R graphics follows a 'painters model,' which means that the graphics output occurs in steps, with later output drawn on top of any previous output.”*
+*"R graphics follows a 'painters model,' which means that the graphics output occurs in steps, with later output drawn on top of any previous output.”*

 Paul Murrell (2019)